skydoves/landscapist/README.md

 )
 ```

+For more details, check out [DraweeController](https://frescolib.org/docs/animations.html), and [Supported URIs](https://frescolib.org/docs/supported-uris.html) for setting URI addresses.
+Also, you can load general images (jpeg, png, etc) which can be loaded with `FrescoImage` by using `FrescoWebImage` and your custom controller.

 ## Who's using Landscapist?
-If your project uses Landscapist, let me know via creating a new issue! 🤗
+If your project uses Landscapist, please let me know by creating a new issue! 🤗

 ## [Twitter for Android](https://user-images.githubusercontent.com/24237865/125583736-f0ffa76f-8f87-433b-a9fd-192231dc5e63.jpg)

 [![twitter](https://user-images.githubusercontent.com/24237865/125583182-9527dd48-433e-4e17-ae52-3f2bb544a847.jpg)](https://play.google.com/store/apps/details?id=com.twitter.android&hl=ko&gl=US)

-## Reference repository
+## Inspiration
-This library is mostly inspired by [Accompanist](https://github.com/chrisbanes/accompanist). <br>
+This library was mostly inspired by [Accompanist](https://github.com/chrisbanes/accompanist).<br>

-Accompanist is a group of libraries that contains some utilities which I've found myself copying around projects which use Jetpack Compose.
+> Accompanist is a group of libraries that contains some utilities which I've found myself copying around projects which use Jetpack Compose.
 Currently, it contains image loading and insets.
 You can get more variety and recent systems from the library maintained by Google.

 ## Find this repository useful? :heart:
 Support it by joining __[stargazers](https://github.com/skydoves/Landscapist/stargazers)__ for this repository. :star: <br>